hmcts/cnp-githubactions-library/README.md

 4. **Update documentation** if you're adding new features or changing behavior
 5. **Submit a pull request** with a clear description of your changes

-### Adding a New Workflow
+### Adding a New Workflow or Action

-When adding a new reusable workflow:
+When adding new reusable workflows:

-1. Place the workflow file in the `workflows/` directory
+1. Place the workflow file in the `.github/workflows/` directory
 2. Create a corresponding `.md` documentation file in the same directory
 3. Use the `workflow_call` trigger
-4. Document all inputs, secrets, and outputs clearly in the documentation file
+4. Update the main README with a summary and link

+When adding new composite actions:

+1. Create a new directory with a descriptive name
+2. Add an `action.yaml` file in that directory
+3. Create a comprehensive `README.md` with examples
-5. Add a summary and link to the README
+4. Update the main README with a summary and link
-6. Follow GitHub Actions best practices for security and maintainability

 ### Workflow Guidelines